bppwrite/bppwrite.github.io/content/event/2018-2019/30-days-of-dinners/index.md

 Masquerades, Viewing parties, Tapas dinners, Wine tastings and more.
 All of this for HALF the price of BPP's usual gala. $50 a person gets you a seat at some of the best tables in Bloomington and 100% of the profit goes back to BPP.

-Just peruse through the dates on the top right of this page for times, locations, themes and food for these events.
+Just peruse through the dates on this page for times, locations, themes and food for these events.
 When you are ready to pick which dinner or dinners you want, contact Managing Director Brad Schiesser  [812-334-1188](telto:1+812-334-1188) or [brad@newplays.org](mailto:brad@newplays.org)